megasanjay/vue3-marquee/docs/guide.md

 | String | 200px         | no       | Any valid css unit |

 ::: tip
-Any accepted css size unit (eg: 10%, 2em) can be used here
+Any accepted css size unit (eg: 10%, 2em) can be used here.
+You might need to play around with this unit to get the gradient overlay that you want.
 :::

 ### pauseOnHover